tweaselORG/appstraction/README.md

 # or `npm i appstraction`
 ```

 Additionally, you will need to [prepare the target device/emulator](#device-preparation) and install a few dependencies on the host machine.
+You need to have those in your `PATH`.

 ### Host dependencies for Android